|

 An

-Attractive Chinese export porcelain plate.
-Finely painted in
+Attractive Chinese export porcelain plate dating from the

 unmarked.
 Measures 22.7cm. diameter.